Updated October 20, 2020

 Malaysian Health Minister Dr Noor Hisham Abdullah said opening the borders is the last thing the country will do.

 Although the country is open to foreigners, they face mandatory quarantine at their own expense for 14 days in a facility appointed by the government.
-That costs about $100 a night.

 Taiwan plans to ease restrictions on entry for some countries soon and will announce rules relating to quarantine requirements.
 They are also considering opening Taoyuan International Airport for transit passengers.